 From model to image

 Rendering is the process of turning 3D models into images by using rendering software.
-The rendering software can be included with the CAD program itself or sold as a separate product.
+The software can be included with the CAD program itself or sold as a separate product.
 In my experience dedicated software will do a better job most of the time.
-Here are some popular alternatives:
+Some popular alternatives are:

 For rendering products my personal favourite is KeyShot due to its great usability and high quality output.
 With KeyShot you can create some amazing looking stuff without ever having watched a single online tutorial.
-For architectural renders I have heard Maxwell is great but I haven’t used it myself.
+For architectural renders I’ve heard Maxwell is great but I cannot say for certain as I haven’t used it myself.

 Tips for creating great looking renderings

-There will be a lot of nuances depending on which software you are using, but there are some high level concepts that are always applicable that I’ll go over here.
+There will be a lot of nuances depending on which software you are using, but there are some high level concepts that are always applicable that I will go over here.

 #1 Use a good 3D model

 The quality of the 3D model you are using will set the upper limit for how lifelike your rendering will be able to look.
 This means that if you are in charge of the CAD model you should not cut any corners.
 Make sure to separate surfaces and to detail every little screw and bump you can think of.
-If small details are lacking the brain will notice it on a subconscious level and not let itself be fooled into thinking that the image shown is real.
+If small details are lacking the brain will notice and not allow itself be fooled into thinking that it’s seeing a real photograph.

 #2 Round all edges